 Critics of “brand purpose” – the idea that brands need to improve the world or society as well as just make money – tend to dismiss the notion as an ineffective fad.
 You’ll hear brand purpose called virtue signaling, or people making claims that purposeful branding exists in a Marketing bubble.

-The backlash hasn’t stopped Paul Polman of Uniliver, or London’s Financial Times, taking firm stands in public on the need for purpose.
+The backlash hasn’t stopped Paul Polman and Alain Jope of Unilever, or London’s Financial Times, taking firm stands in public on the need for purpose.
 Many more have joined them.
 With every day that passes, brand purpose looks less like a fad and more like a movement.

 But the voices in favor of brand purpose have their own difficulties.
 First, the business argument in favor rests on a handful of popular books and studies, like Jim Stengel’s Grow, which have seen plenty of criticism from other Marketing scientists.
 And second, ads that highlight brand purpose have become hostages in the ongoing political “culture wars” in the US, UK, and Europe.